01582 461009

 These are the most up-to-date frequently asked questions for RoamerWorld.
 RoamerWorld software complements the Roamer floor robot by providing an on-screen environment for children to create projects and complete the supplied lesson activities with or without the floor Roamer as appropriate.

-RoamerWorld was developed for Valiant Technology Ltd while I worked there during the 90s, and I continue to provide support and updates to users.
-Note that RoamerWorld has had about 10 bugs reported in the 10 years or more that it has existed.
-So, it's a very reliable and trouble-free product.
-This page lists all the things we know about, and we welcome reports of other issues so that we can make the product better than ever.
+RoamerWorld was developed for Valiant Technology Ltd while I worked there during the 90s.
+RoamerWorld has had only around 10 bugs reported in the more than 10 years that it has been available.
+RoamerWorld 2 is a very reliable and trouble-free product.

 Latest Version of RoamerWorld?